marsvoyagerhab/dhtml/README.md

 # dhtml

-The results are published
+The results are published on GitHub Pages:
 * [Mars Voyager on Creativity](https://marsvoyagerhab.github.io/dhtml/)

-See the Wiki:
+See the repository Wiki:
 * [Wiki](https://github.com/marsvoyagerhab/dhtml/wiki)